mars0i/uneof/README.md

 Written by Marshall Abrams, but several lines of code are copied from NetLogo/src/main/org/nlogo/workspace/DefaultFileManager.java, which is (C) Uri Wilensky. https://github.com/NetLogo/NetLogo .

-Thanks to Seth Tisue for adding the FileManager.currentFile() method, and for several tips pointing me in the right direction.
+Thanks to Seth Tisue for adding the FileManager.currentFile() method to the NetLogo 5.0.2 source code, and for several tips pointing me in the right direction.

 ## Terms of Use